 - Habanero Pepper Jelly

 - Fresh Cranberry Salsa

 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.

-Easy-to-make jalapeno jelly recipe made with jalapeno peppers and cranberries.
+Easy-to-make spicy cranberry jelly recipe made with jalapeno peppers and cranberries.
 Delicious and sweet.

 - 2 cups ripe cranberries

-Add cranberries, jalapenos and water to a large pot.
+Add cranberries, jalapenos, vinegar and water to a large pot.
 Bring to a boil.
 Lightly boil 10 minutes, until the berries begin to pop and soften.

 Squash the berries in the pot to squeeze out their juices.
 Strain into a large bowl.
 I used a food mill to get extra juices out.
 You should have about 2.5 cups of liquid at this point.

 Toss away the solids and add the liquid back into the pot.